oddbird/oddleventy/content/work/quarqnet.md

       and write code that integrates smoothly.
 summary: |
-  A custom application built from scratch in collabortion with Quarq's internal developers -- with real-time updates, social networking, and third-party integrations.
+  A custom application built from scratch in collaboration with Quarq's internal developers -- with real-time updates, social networking, and third-party integrations.